-- The terrain is rugged at parts and may be unsuitable for young children and people with mobility issues.
+- Terrain is rugged at parts and may be unsuitable for young children and people with mobility issues.

-- To maintain the rustic character of the park and as part of our efforts to preserve the park’s natural habitat, there is no electricity or piped water on the island.
-Please bring water with you when you visit the park.
+- To maintain the park’s rustic character and natural habitats, there is no electricity or piped water on the island.

-- Please wear long pants and covered shoes for protection from insects such as sandflies.
+- Wear long pants and covered shoes for protection from insects such as sandflies.

 - Do avoid visiting the park during a storm, or seek shelter immediately if it rains while you are within the park.

-- Please remember to take only what you have brought in, and leave nothing behind but footprints.
+- Remember to take only what you have brought in, and leave nothing behind but footprints.